aparaselli/Food.com-Rating-Analysis/README.md

 **Null Hypothesis**: The mean of calories in different categories of average rating (ex: [0-2.5), [2.5-5)) are equal

 **Alternative Hypothesis**: The mean of calories in the category of average rating [0-2.5) is greater than the category of average rating [2.5-5).

+After plotting the distribution of calories for both the missing and non missing values we observed that both of the distributions are very similar and both right-skewed.
+Additionally the missingness category has slightly more variance.

+<iframe src="assets/Missingness-Calories.html" width=800 height=600 frameBorder=0></iframe>

 We chose to conduct a one-tailed test because we assume that people are more health-conscious, thus they would rate higher calorie recipes much lower than lower calorie recipes.
 Seeing as `calories` is a continuous numerical variable, we decided to use difference in mean as a test statistic.